guitarvydas/app/pre/README.md

 pre 're-begin' 're-terminate' ohm-spec glue-spec --support=fname [...]

+pre 're-begin' 're-terminate' ohm-spec glue-spec --stop=1 [...]

-pre 're-begin' 're-terminate' ohm-spec glue-spec --cycles=1 [...]
+pre 're-begin' 're-terminate' ohm-spec glue-spec --grammarname=<name of grammar> [...]

-Expansion is recursive except when --cycles is specified.
-When --cycles is specified, an internal counter is initialized to 0 and counts upward +1 for every expansion cycle.
+Expansion is recursive except when --stop is specified.
+When --stop is specified, an internal counter is initialized to 0 and counts upward +1 for every expansion cycle.
 Expansion terminates when (counter >= stop).

+When using multiple grammars and inheritance, use --grammarname= to specify the name of the grammar to be used.

 See `run.bash`